shinbutou/tsinghua_hcira/README.md

 # ReadMe

-The repository is dedicated to the projects as research assistant in the lab IHFE of my advisor.
+The repository is dedicated to the projects as research assistant in the lab IHFE of my advisor, including the following projects:

 ## Mobile Animation
 My main responsibilities includes preparing documentations, data analysis and visualization, and conducting experiments.